-PolyFrame is a computational framework that allows the construction and manipulation of reciprocal polyhedrons for structural form finding.
+PolyFrame is a computational framework that allows the construction and manipulation of reciprocal polyhedrons, currently for compression-only structural form finding.
 With this tool, a designer can simultaneously design and control the flow of forces in a structural form and drive the optimal structural solutions constrained to certain boundary conditions or specific geometric properties such as edge lengths, surface areas, etc. PolyFrame is based on a polyhedral construction and manipulation environment called PolyFramework.
+In the upcoming versions of the software, we will include form finding for combined tension and compression and polyhedral truss analysis.

 PolyFrame and PolyFramework are developed by the Polyhedral Structures Laboratory at PennDesign, University of Pennsylvania.